beesness/game/README.md

 A *beesness* is a business for bees.

 Not your usual bees.
-In this game, bees learned how to do business from us humans: they can *trade* flowers for honey and honey for more bees, they can *extort* honey from other beesnesses and even employ *cheap labour*.
+In this game, bees have learned how to do business from us humans: they can *trade* flowers for honey and honey for more bees, they can *extort* honey from other beesnesses and even employ *cheap labour*.

-**You** play as the director of one beesness.
-You **compete** against other players over resources (flowers) and profits (honey).
+**You** play the director of one beesness.
+You **compete** against other players over flowers (resources) and honey (money).

-**To win** your beesness must end the game with **more honey** than any other beesness.
+**To win**, your beesness must end the game with **more honey** than any other beesness.

 Your beesness operates in the **garden of Commons**.
 If all flowers are taken from the garden, at any point during the game, **everybody loses** immediately!
 To avoid this tragedy, you can **cooperate** with the other players to replant flowers.